Guidelines for enhancing new graduates’ employability skills on HE and VET

 - pay special attention to the role technology plays both as a support and as a catalyst for innovation.

 To this end a series of authentic learning scenarios have been designed and created in different HE programmes prioritized by the partners’ institutions.
-From begining 2018 these scenarios are being put into practice.
-You can check here the proposed authentic learning scenarios: IO2
+During the course of 2018 these scenarios were put into practice.
+You can check here the proposed authentic learning scenarios.